AlexKly/VegaVAD/README.md

 ![dataset struct](https://github.com/AlexKly/VegaVAD/blob/master/Docs/Dataset_folder_structure.jpg)

 ## The processing wav files in to features:
-Pay attention to that final files size will be too big after processing. **So you need to remember it because the size will be ~ 40 Gb each file (The total number files will be 4).
-And it will take a lot time for processing all audio data.**
+Pay attention to that final files size will be too big after processing. **So you need to remember it because the size will be too big.
+And it will take a lot time for processing all audio data (Totally, it got 110 Gb space on the disk for me and about 24 hours for processing all wav files).**

 In main.py you can define path for your dataset.